virtlabx/aws-terraform-bloomreach/README.md

 - Acm certificate for jenkins and vault server.
 - Load balancer that has jenkins instance behind it.

+I also added resources in route53 service but that was manually.

+The reason why I added these manually as terraform is unable to manage the domain registration.

 ### Run terraform:
 There are 2 ways to do that.